Aliround/AparatDM/README.md

 3. Use the GUI to manage your downloads.
 You can start, pause, or cancel downloads as needed.

-4. You can select the default video quality for the videos you are going to add at the top. or you can change the quality individualy for every video
+4. In the top panel you can select the default video quality for the videos you are going to add.
+Or you can change the quality individualy for every video

 5. You can change the default path as well